bsmith89/compbio-template/TEMPLATE.md

-    The file is created on running `make init`, which adds the IPython notebook filter to the project's git configuration, makes a new Python virtual environment (`venv/`), and installs everything in `requirements.txt` and `bin/utils/requirements.txt` to `venv`.
+    The file is created on running `make init`, which adds the IPython notebook filter to the project's git configuration, makes a new Python virtual environment (`venv/`), and installs everything in `requirements.txt` to `venv`.

-    This recipe will also prompt for whether or not you want to initialize as a _new_ project (as opposed to a clone of a previously started project).
-    Treating it as a new project will also:

-    1. Removes the template remote repository (so the user doesn't accidentally push changes to the template itself.)
-    2. Squashes the entire git history into a single initial commit.

-    Unlike the other configuration files, `.initialized` is ignored by git.
+    Unlike the other configuration files in this template, `.initialized` is ignored by git.

 `profile_default/`